KimKaiv/starter-hugo-research-group/content/post/SCOR-funding/index.md

 information."

-According to Dr. Mark Roulston, who led the development of AGORA at Winton, "When the primary deliverable of research is a forecast, prediction markets oƯer a more eƯective way to combine and summarize the research and a more eƯicient way to distribute funding."
+According to Dr. Mark Roulston, who led the development of AGORA at Winton, "When the primary deliverable of research is a forecast, prediction markets offer a more effective way to combine and summarize the research and a more efficient way to distribute funding."

 Highlighting the interest for a reinsurer like SCOR to participate in the CRUCIAL project, Philippe Trainar, director of the SCOR Foundation for Science, insists on the fact that "The consequences